How to Close Sales: 15 Manipulative and Devious Persuasion Tactics

 Persuasion: The act of persuading, or trying to do so; the addressing of arguments to someone with the intention of changing their mind or convincing them of a certain point of view, course of action etc. An argument or other statement intended to influence one’s opinions or beliefs; a way of persuading someone.

-“How do I encourage,’ Trina asked me sincerely.
+“How do I encourage prospects instead of persuading them?’
+Trina asked me sincerely.

 15 Manipulative and Devious Persuasion Tactics